gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 ### `20` - Cleaning Up, Changing Ownership, and Saving the Clang/LLVM Toolchain
 > #### This section is recommended!

-> Remove the documentation, manpages, and all unecessary files.
+> Remove the documentation, manpages, and all unnecessary files.
 ```bash
 rm -rf /clang2-tools/share/{bash-completion,doc,emacs,info,man,vim}
 ```